 In a choice of three sizes and two material types our padded settle mats are a top seller.
 Each mat has a non-slip bottom.
-Our mats come in a variety of colour and you can choose the text and a small logo to add to the mat.
-Our small mat (50cm x 40cm) is £31.
-Medium mat (50cm x 70cm) is £41.00 and our large mat (70cm x 90cm)is £45.00.
+Our mats come in a variety of colours and you can choose 2 lines of text and a small logo to add to the mat.
+Examples texts are: Assistance Dogs, Do Not Disturb.
+Our small mat (60cm x 40cm) is £31.
+Medium mat (70cm x 50cm) is £41.00 and our large mat (80cm x 60cm)is £45.00.

 Padded Settle Mat